dyama/siren/README.md

 If your enviroment no matches this case, please link to install path with symbolic link.

-2. Clone by git the repository of siren follows:

-    git clone https//:github.com/dyama/siren.git
+In the same way as;

+    editor tool/mruby-vs9-occ660.bat

+    SET "MRUBYROOT=%SCRIPTPATH%\..\..\mruby_w32"

+Set MRUBYROOT to the path of mruby installed directory.

-3. Run the BAT script file with Visual Studio solution file.
+3. Run the BAT script file.

-    cd siren

-    tool/vs9-occ660.bat src/siren.sln
+    start tool/mruby-vs9-occ660.bat

+If you build siren on another environment, you can change the script calling.

 4. Build sirenenv.dll and siren.exe.

-When you hope more useful open the solution file, you can put scripts to a directory that registed to PATH, and scripts call by 'Send To' in the shell context menu of explorer.

- Futures
+ Overviews
 ------------------------------------------------------------

 * View a 3D model with mouse operation.